Call us on 01443 423 423

 If you’re experiencing significant heat loss through your windows, the problem is most likely with the seals.
 Replacing a window’s seals is a relatively simple job and will have an immediate effect on your window’s heat retention capacity.
 Replacing a window’s seals, however, is only a temporary solution.
-For older windows which were installed more than ten years ago, replacement may be the more cost-effective solution in the long run.
+For older windows which were installed more than ten years ago, replacement may be a more cost-effective solution to window repairs in the long run.

 My window locks are broken, what is the best solution?

 Broken window locks are a serious problem.
 They can be a security risk – creating a potentially weak spot for intruders.
 They can also be a safety concern – particularly for families with young children.
 Replacing a window’s locking system, however, is usually a straightforward job.
 If you ensure that you source the correct hardware, then replacing a like for like security system can be done by a competent DIYer.
 If your window’s locking system is outdated, however, it may be preferable to upgrade your locks to a more secure multi-point locking system.

 What can I do about condensation and misted windows?